Tatsunoko Production: History

-The studio was founded in October 1962 by mangaka and anime pioneer Tatsuo Yoshida, and his two younger brothers, Kenji, who managed Tatsuo, and Toyoharu (better known by his pen name "Ippei Kuri"), a manga artist, at Tatsuo's own house.
+The studio was founded in October 1962 by mangaka and anime pioneer Tatsuo Yoshida and his two younger brothers: Kenji, who managed Tatsuo, and manga artist Toyoharu, better known by his pen name "Ippei Kuri", at Tatsuo's house.

 It initially began as a production company specializing in manga to manage the copyrights of Tatsuo Yoshida's manga and his assistants.

-However, at that time, the broadcast of Astro Boy, Japan's first domestically produced anime television series produced by Osamu Tezuka's Mushi Production, had just begun, and the manga artist community was abuzz.
+However, at the time, the manga artist community was abuzz following the beginning of the broadcast of Astro Boy, Japan's first domestically produced anime television series produced by Osamu Tezuka's Mushi Production.

 Tatsuo Yoshida became interested in anime production after hearing from Hiroshi Sasagawa, a manga artist who had worked as Tezuka's assistant, (Note: He was Tezuka's first exclusive assistant for his manga, and also had a little experience helping Mushi Production, which was short on staff for animation, by drawing storyboards.) and Tatsunoko set out to produce anime.

-Tatsuo saw that more and more people were buying televisions in the early 1960s and predicted that they would demand higher quality anime program in the future, so he decided to provide it to them.
+Tatsuo saw that more people were buying televisions in the early 1960s and predicted that they would demand higher quality anime program in the future, so decided to provide it to them.

-Just around that time, Toei Animation, having heard of Tatsuo's hopes, invited Tatsunoko to produce an anime TV series.
+Around that time, Toei Animation, having heard of Tatsuo's hopes, invited Tatsunoko to produce an anime TV series.

-It was a good deal for Tatsunoko, which was entrusted with the original story, script, and direction, while Toei worked on the subsequent inbetweening, finishing, cinematography, etc., and Toei trained animators over a three-month period, with Tatsunoko staff, including Tatsuo and Sasagawa, also able to participate in training.
+It was a good deal for Tatsunoko, which was entrusted with the original story, script, and direction, while Toei worked on the subsequent inbetweening, finishing, cinematography, etc. Toei trained animators over a three-month period, with Tatsunoko staff, including Tatsuo and Sasagawa, also able to participate in training.

 However, the negotiations broke down due to copyright issues, so Tatsunoko decided to produce an original work on its own.
 They bought a plot of land in Kokubunji, cleared out a wooded area, and built a prefab house, which became an improvised animation studio.
 (Note: Toei Animation later produced and broadcast the TV series, now titled Space Kid Jun.)

-As for animators, Tatsunoko had three manga artists, Tatsuo, Kuri, and Sasagawa, and about 10 assistants to Tatsuo, so they were confident that they could manage, but most of them refused, saying that they wanted to be manga artists, not to make animation.
-Having no choice, Tatsunoko placed an advertisement in the newspaper looking for animators and trained 50 amateurs from all over the country based on their training experience at Toei.
+As for animators, Tatsunoko had three manga artists, Tatsuo, Kuri, and Sasagawa, and about 10 assistants to Tatsuo, so they were confident that they could manage.
+However, most of them refused, saying that they wanted to be manga artists rather than making animation.
+With no other choice, Tatsunoko placed an advertisement in the newspaper looking for animators and trained 50 amateurs from across the country based on their training experience at Toei.